Rails-Designer/perron-site/app/content/articles/rendering.md

 This expects a partial `app/views/content/posts/_post.html.erb`.

-Or set a partial, and pass the collection:
+Or set a partial and pass the collection:
 ```erb
 <%= render partial: "content/posts/custom", collection: Content::Post.all %
 ```